Review: North Kingstown Golf Course

 The approach at 11

-The 12th is an uphill 321 yarder that almost always plays into the wind.
-High dunes and a pond are right in front of this teebox rendering anything low or topped dead.
-The hardest part about this hole is the approach shot to a tiny, sloped green.
-Four bunkers surround this perched green on three sides and putts here will break considerably.
+The 12th is an uphill 335 yard par 4 that usually plays longer into the wind.
+High dunes and a pond are directly in front of the teebox rendering anything low or topped dead.
+This approach continues uphill to a small, severely back-to-front sloped, perched green surrounded by bunkers.

 The par 4 12th